bigstack-oss/cube-cos-ui/packages/cube-frontend-keycloak-login/README.md

 ## Folder Structure

 - `keycloak/`
-  - `standalone/configuration/`: Configuration files to override Keycloak's default theme cache for real-time updates.
+  - `standalone/`: Configuration files to override Keycloak's default theme cache for real-time updates.
   - `themes/`:
-    - `base/`: Default Keycloak theme for DEV reference.
     - `cos-ui/`: Custom theme for COS UI 3.0.
+For reference, the default theme files can be found in the container at `/opt/jboss/keycloak/themes/base`.